chris-crone/wasm-day-na-22/README.md

 ## Known issues

-1. Wasm networking only works with host networking.
-Workaround: Use `docker run --network host` or `network_mode: host` for Compose.
-2. Host networking ports are not exposed on the host machine.
-Workaround: If you want to do network requests, use a container with host networking `docker run --rm --network host curlimages/curl curl ...`.
-3. `docker-compose` may not exit cleanly when interrupted.
+1. `docker-compose` may not exit cleanly when interrupted.
 Workaround: Clean up `docker-compose` processes by sending them a SIGKILL (`killall -9 docker-compose`).

 ## Show me the demos!